wanjohiryan/warp/README.md

 >To you use a custom domain for the Warp server, make sure to override the server URL with the `url` query string parameter, e.g. `https://localhost:8080/?url=https://warp.server.com`.

->All this couldn't have been made possible without Luke sharing sharing his code:
-✨✨Thanks Luke✨✨

 # TODO

  - Support various encodings: